How to Power Raspberry Pi Pico with Batteries: Li-ion, 9V, 12V, AA, AAA Examples

 Pin definitions:

 • VSYS (PIN 39): Pin for main system input voltage.
 The input voltage can vary between 1.8V to 5.5V.
-This voltage is used by the onboard SMPS to generate 3.3V to power the RP2040 microcontroller and GPIOs.
+This voltage is used by the onboard SMPS to generate 3.3V to power the RP2040 microcontroller and its GPIOs.

 • 3V3_EN (PIN 37): Used to enable the onboard SMPS for 3.3V.
 It is pulled high to the VSYS pin using a 100kΩ resistor.